sweeneyngo/sweeneyngo.github.io/src/posts/acronyms-and-markov-chains.md

 ![Markov chain](https://healeycodes.com/_next/image?url=%2Fposts%2Fgenerating-text-with-markov-chains%2Fweather-markov-chain.png&w=640&q=100)

-From this diagram, a sunny weather has a 90% change of being sunny, and a 10% change of being rainy.
+From this diagram, sunny weather has a 90% change of being sunny, and a 10% change of being rainy.

 Note that a Markov chain doesn't necessarily scale with time or any metric that increases over time.
 More specifically, a Markov chain helps compute the next step based on the current state.